A Possible Alternative to Root Canal Treatment:

 A pulp cap just means trying to sterilize the area as well as possible, stopping the small bleeding, and placing an appropriate filling over it.
 In the past the technique was to place calcium hydroxide over it and then a normal filling (usually amalgam).
 Modern pulp-capping is mostly done using a bonded composite technique* (see note added April 2009 below ) right over the exposure - with NO calcium hydroxide layer.

 When they are done well and in the right situation , pulp caps have a very good chance of working for a long time.
-The key here is picking the right candidates and doing it well.
+The key here is picking the right situation and doing it well.
 Exposures that do not fit into the narrow slot of suitability for pulp capping should be considered candidates for extraction or RCT.

 Teeth that are already abscessed should never be pulp-capped.
 It's just for those teeth in the in-between stage where the nerve is irritated but still alive and healthy enough to repair itself given a reasonable chance.
 The pulp-capping gives it a chance by getting rid of the decay and the bacteria that are in the decay, and by creating a clean dressing over it with the filling.
 It's not unlike cleaning out a dirty cut or scrape on your skin and placing a clean bandage over it.